AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ## 🔴 **Step 1 - Creating Users in Active Directory**

-🎯 **Objective** Create user accounts and place them in appropriate OUs by department.

 Open Server Manager > Tools > Active Directory Users and Computers (ADUC)

 Navigate to an OU (e.g., IT) > Right-click > New > User